remla24-team-1/app/README.md

 * Build the project using `docker build`, and run the built image using `docker run`.

 The service will be hosted at localhost.
 To access the backend service, the model-service image also has to be ran.

+## Release new image

+To release a new docker image, create a git tag with `git tag vX.X.X`, and push that tag using `git push origin tag vX.X.X`.
+The GitHub workflow will then automatically update the corresponding versions accessible at [packages/app](https://github.com/orgs/remla24-team-1/packages/container/package/app).